Blue Willow Inn’s Holiday Mashed Potatoes

 - Salt and pepper

-Place in a greased round casserole dish and refrigerate several hours or overnight.
+- Place the potatoes in a greased round casserole dish, and refrigerate several hours or overnight.
 (The potatoes can be frozen at this point and later baked after thawing.)
 Bake for 45 minutes or until lightly browned on top.

 Crikey!
 This isn’t mashed potatoes, it’s a cheese cake with potato garnish.
 I have not doubt it would rate off the end of the open ended Yummy scale but, really, what do you have it with?
 Steamed greens?